calumngimhk/calumngimhk.github.io/index.md

 >

-Simply a record of my home study setup...
+A record of my simple home computing setup...

 >